 If a student is going to be absent or tardy, the student must notify his or her supervisor as soon as possible.

-Student workers complete electronic timesheets through the Witt Link Portal.
+Student workers complete electronic timesheets through MyWitt.
 Some students may be required to use a time clock, while others will manually record their hours.
-Students are responsible for submitting hours and electronically signing their timesheets.
+All students are responsible for submitting hours and electronically signing their timesheets through myWitt.
 Supervisors must electronically approve hours according to the payroll schedule.
-Hours not submitted by the deadline must be turned in on a paper timesheet and delivered to the Student Employment Office by the supervisor.
+Hours not submitted by the deadline must be turned in on a paper timesheet and delivered to the Office of Student Employment by the supervisor.
 Additionally, you may not be paid on time for these hours.
-The Wage and Hour Division has accepted the practice of rounding off an employee’s worktime to the nearest quarter (15 minutes) of an hour, so all hours recorded will be paid to the nearest quarter hour.
-For example, students leaving at 4:05 p.m. will be paid until 4 p.m.; dismissal at 4:09 will be paid as if the student were present until 4:15.
+The Wage and Hour Division has accepted the practice of rounding off an employee’s work time to the nearest quarter (15 minutes) of an hour.
+Hours may be submitted to the nearest quarter of an hour or may be submitted to the exact minute.
+For example, students leaving at 4:05 p.m. may submit either 4:05 p.m. or 4 p.m.
+If a student's dismissal time is at 4:09, a student may submit either 4:09 p.m or round to 4:15.

-Copies of the payroll schedule are available in the Student Employment Office and on the Student Employment web page.
+Copies of the payroll schedule are available in the Office of Student Employment and on the Office of Student Employment web page.

-Questions or issues concerning pay discrepancies should be directed to the Student Employment Office.
-Students are responsible for notifying the Student Employment Office on a timely basis of any changes in personal status, enrollment or contact information.
+Questions or issues concerning pay discrepancies should be directed to the Office of Student Employment.
+Students are responsible for notifying the Office of Student Employment on a timely basis of any changes in personal status, enrollment or contact information.

 Community Partnership Program